 The internship enables college students to gain first-hand exposure to the criminal justice system and local law enforcement in the borough of Manhattan.
 Students work closely with Assistant District Attorneys and other staff who are investigating and prosecuting criminal cases, providing support to crime victims, assisting with investigations, and analyzing pending legislation, among other tasks.
 Internship assignments will be based upon the student’s interests, skills, and the needs of the office.

 Applicants should have a solid academic record, but we consider academic performance to be only one indicator of an applicant’s potential.
 Equally important are the qualities of personal character, integrity, judgment, and maturity.
 Prior leadership experience and a demonstrated commitment to public service and the community are valued qualities.
 We encourage students to have taken at least one criminal law-related class.
-United States citizenship is not required for internship placement.
+United States citizenship is not required for internship placement, but all interns must be legally authorized to work in the United States and will be required to submit proof of eligibility.

 As with all employment, the office is firmly committed to a policy against discrimination based on race, color, religion, gender, national or ethnic origin, age, disability, marital or veteran status, sexual orientation, gender identity or expression, or employment status.
 Given the diverse nature of our community, the ability to work with people of different backgrounds is critical.
 In addition, the office seeks to have staff that reflects the diversity of the community that we serve.
 To that end, we actively recruit minority applicants.